-When the original numerus clausus law was in vigor between 1920 and 1928, Hungarian politicians often declared that the Jewish quota was a temporary measure to cope with the post-war social tensions, as did Klebelsberg in Geneva in 1925.
-Not everyone took such argument seriously.
-Some conservative politicians apparently did think that there was temporary need for a Jewish quota but not forever, while their antisemitic and more right-wing allies had always regarded it as a first step in a longer process of marginalizing Jews.
-Opinions on whether politicians’ declarations on the temporality should be believed or not, differed among Jews.
-Perhaps understandably, the prime ministry of Bethlen whose program focused on consolidation from 1921, especially bearing in mind the horrors of the antisemitic white terror in 1919-1920, gave hope to many Jews that Hungary was going in the right direction and consequently the Jewish quota would not last forever.
-Jewish journalists of Egyenlőség and emigrant Jewish students whose reflections the editorial board helped to publish often wrote in a spirit that Hungarian Jews had to prove their loyalty to the nation despite being exiled, so that the Jewish quota would be abolished.
+When the original numerus clausus law was in force between 1920 and 1928, Hungarian politicians often declared that the Jewish quota was a temporary measure to cope with the postwar social tensions, as did Klebelsberg in Geneva in 1925.
+Not everyone took this argument seriously.
+Some conservative politicians apparently did think that there was temporary need for a Jewish quota, but not fa permanent one, while their more right-wing, antisemitic allies had always regarded it as a first step in a longer process of marginalizing Jews.
+Opinions on whether politicians’ declarations on the temporality should be believed or not differed among Jews.
+Perhaps understandably, Bethlen’s premiership, the program of which focused on consolidation from 1921, especially bearing in mind the horrors of the antisemitic white terror in 1919–20, gave hope to many Jews that Hungary was going in the right direction and, consequently, the Jewish quota would not last forever.
+Jewish journalists of Egyenlőség and emigrant Jewish students whose reflections the editorial board helped to publish often wrote in a spirit that Hungarian Jews had to prove their loyalty to the nation, despite being exiled, so that the Jewish quota would be abolished.
 The earliest memoir on the experience of numerus clausus exiles published by Lili Fenyő, for instance, narrates a conversation of three Hungarian Jewish students with their Italian landlady where the landlady criticizes Hungary for not letting Jews go to university, while the Hungarian Jewish girls explain to her the rationale of the Jewish quota.
 The landlady wonders how can a European state be so uncultured?
 The girls reply that it is not about the lack of culture, but the economic situation and Trianon.
 The landlady is still unconvinced and proposes that the abundance of medical students would not be a problem because, in any case, only the most talented ones would become physicians.
 The Hungarian Jewish girls ran out of arguments and switch the topic to criticize the lack of freedom of press in Italy.

 At times, Jewish emigrant students’ Hungarian patriotism was acknowledged even by representatives of the Hungarian state.
 For instance, István Pőzel Hungarian consul in Milan wrote in a report to the Foreign Ministry that the Hungarian students enrolled in the universities of Northern Italy behaved decently in terms of “loyalty to the nation”, even though most of them were Jewish.
-The Padua-based “Circle of Hungarian Students” even received a special praise from Lajos Walkó Foreign Minister on behalf of the Hungarian government in the summer of 1926.
+The Padua-based “Circle of Hungarian Students” even received a special praise from Foreign Minister Lajos Walkó on behalf of the Hungarian government in the summer of 1926.

-Thus, unsurprisingly, in early 1928 when the debate on the abolition of the numerus clausus began in the Parliament and it was already quite clear from the press communications of the prime minister and the governor that this time the law would change, it was argued on the columns of Egyenlőség that Hungarian Jewry deserved the abolition of the Jewish quota with its patriotism and especially referred to the patriotic behavior of the exiled students abroad: “We are referring to, not to boast, but we must refer to our martyrs, our victims, the ten thousand [Hungarian Jews who fell in the Great War] [. . .] and to the touching, unforgettable propaganda conducted by the expelled students for their homeland and their Hungarianness, while they were deprived of their families and homeland, facing hunger and misery.”
+Thus, unsurprisingly, in early 1928, when the debate on the abolition of the numerus clausus began in the Parliament and it was already quite clear from the press communications of the prime minister and the governor that this time the law would change, it was argued in the columns of Egyenlőség that Hungarian Jewry deserved the abolition of the Jewish quota with its patriotism and especially referred to the patriotic behavior of the exiled students abroad: “We are referring to, not to boast, but we must refer to our martyrs, our victims, the ten thousand [Hungarian Jews who fell in the Great War] . . . and to the touching, unforgettable propaganda conducted by the expelled students for their homeland and their Hungarianness, while they were deprived of their families and homeland, facing hunger and misery.”